 Women Who Inspire Us - Each March, the BCW holds an essay contest among 6th, 7th and 8th graders.
 Students are asked to write about a “Woman Who Inspires Me.”
 Students have written about mothers, grandmothers, aunts, sisters, teachers, coaches, Big Sisters and mentors.
 The essay contest winners and the special woman in their lives are invited to a reception to honor these exceptional women who have impacted so many young people.

 Woman of the Year - Each March, in celebration of National Women’s History Month, the BCW honors one woman from the community who has made a remarkable impact on the Town and people who live here.
-Past winners include: Attorney Sue Howard (2006), Domestic Violence Advocate Pat Norling (2007), BEEP Principal Vicki Milstein (2008), Hsiu-Lan Chang (2009) and former Brookline Community Foundation Executive Director Molly Paul (2010), former Director of Steps to Success Janet Selcer, (2011) , former Director of Food Services for Brookline Public Schools Sonya Elder (2012) and Rita McNally has been named 2013 Woman of the Year (please see above).
+Past winners include: Attorney Sue Howard (2006), Domestic Violence Advocate Pat Norling (2007), BEEP Principal Vicki Milstein (2008), Community Advocate Hsiu-Lan Chang (2009), former Brookline Community Foundation Executive Director Molly Paul (2010), former Director of Steps to Success Janet Selcer, (2011) , former Director of Food Services for Brookline Public Schools Sonya Elder (2012) and Rita McNally has been named 2013 Woman of the Year (please see above).

 Making Cent$ of Money Management Seminar for Women - Series of financial management seminars sponsored by the Bank of Canton, Jennifer A. Lynch Committee Against Domestic Violence and the Brookline Commission for Women.

 Status of Women in Brookline - In 2006, the BCW held a “Forum on the Status of Women” to discuss how Brookline women fare in terms of health, politics and business.

 MA Commission on the Status of Women: www.mass.gov/women

 Contact the Brookline Commission for Women at BCW@brooklinema.gov